jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Scout:** That's a lot of metadata to track, Synchronizer.
 With our vast network, wouldn't constantly exchanging full states and version vectors consume immense 'bandwidth'?

 **Synchronizer:** An excellent point, Scout.
 'Minimizing bandwidth' is crucial.
 We employ delta synchronization.
-Instead of sending entire states, we compute the difference â the 'delta' â between what we have and what the other party needs, or what has changed since our last interaction.
+Instead of sending entire states, we compute the difference – the 'delta' – between what we have and what the other party needs, or what has changed since our last interaction.

 **Synchronizer:** We use structures like Merkle trees to quickly identify diverging branches, and Protocol Buffers to serialize only the essential changes, often compressed.
 This `SyncRequest` message encapsulates that philosophy: